Mymoza/machine-learning-glossary/README.md

 Read [(Wang, Qian, & Yu, 2017)](#wang-qian2017) to understand what properties are encoded in the speaker embeddings i, d, s, and i-s.

-* i-vectors :
+* i-vectors : *Can encode the speaker identity to a large extent.
+GMM-UBM modelling on phonemes enables i-vector to encode the speech content, but the order of words cannot be encoded.
+Encode channel information.*

-* d-vectors : neural networks based audio embeddings
+* d-vectors : Neural networks based audio embeddings

-* s-vectors : RNN/LSTM based sequence-vector (Wang, 2017).
+* s-vectors : *RNN/LSTM based sequence-vector.
 Refers to sequence-vector or summary-vector.
+Performs well on embedding the speech content and word order.
+Encode channel information.* (Wang, 2017)

 * i-s-vectors : Proposed in [(Wang, Qian, & Yu, 2017)](#wang-qian2017)